Rally Tolerance

 Rally tolerance is a player's ability and willingness to sustain longer point exchanges without forcing a low-percentage shot, reflected in average rally length and shot patience under pressure.

-Rally tolerance measures how comfortable a player is extending a point rather than looking to end it early, and it is often tracked alongside average rally length across a match or season.
+Rally tolerance measures how comfortable a player is extending a point rather than looking to end it early.
+It is often tracked alongside average rally length across a match or season.
 Players with high rally tolerance are typically comfortable in points that run seven, ten, or more shots, trusting their consistency and movement to eventually produce a real opportunity rather than manufacturing one prematurely.
-Players with low rally tolerance tend to force winners or take unnecessary risks in shorter exchanges, which can be a stylistic choice for a genuinely dominant shot-maker but is more often a sign of impatience or discomfort in extended points.
+Players with low rally tolerance tend to force winners or take unnecessary risks in shorter exchanges.
+This can be a stylistic choice for a genuinely dominant shot-maker but is more often a sign of impatience or discomfort in extended points.

-Rally tolerance isn't purely physical fitness — it's also a mental and tactical skill, since staying patient through a long neutral exchange while still watching for the right moment to attack requires discipline that fatigue and frustration both erode.
-Coaches use rally-length trends combined with unforced error timing (errors that spike specifically in longer rallies) to diagnose whether a player's issue is fitness-based, technical, or a pattern of forcing the issue once a rally extends past their comfort zone.
+Rally tolerance isn't purely physical fitness.
+This means it's also a mental and tactical skill, since staying patient through a long neutral exchange.
+At the same time, still watching for the right moment to attack requires discipline that fatigue and frustration both erode.
+Coaches use rally-length trends combined with unforced error timing (errors that spike in particular in longer rallies) to diagnose whether a player's issue is fitness-based, technical, or a pattern of forcing the issue once a rally extends past their comfort zone.

 Example

-A player whose unforced errors spike specifically in rallies of eight-plus shots, despite playing cleanly in shorter exchanges, likely has low rally tolerance rather than a general technical flaw.
+A player whose unforced errors spike in particular in rallies of eight-plus shots, despite playing cleanly in shorter exchanges, likely has low rally tolerance rather than a general technical flaw.

 Why it matters